 NOTE: When you configure migration for a workload, PlateSpin Migrate lets you specify four IP addresses per NIC on the Windows workload by default.
 However, you can configure the number of IP addresses that you want to specify per NIC on the workload.
-See Section 5.7, "Configuring Multiple IP Addresses for the Network Interface on Windows Workloads," on page 116.
+See "Configuring the Maximum Number of IP Addresses Allowed for Each Network Interface on Target Workloads" on page 115.